-Pearson’s released this new product during the time of the Great Depression.
+Pearson’s Salted Nut Roll was released during the time of the Great Depression.
 It’s always been reasonably priced, in those days, they were only 5 cents!

 It’s a common misconception that these two candy bars are “the same.”
 My daughter’s boyfriend would have told you that a Payday was his favorite candy bar — until of course, I introduced him to the Salted Nut Roll.

 “Is that what that white stuff is in the middle of a Salted Nut Roll?”
 Yep!
 Nougat.
-That nougat center is a game-changer!
-It makes the Salted Nut Roll not only a little bit sweeter, it makes it softer and chewier.
+That fluffy nougat center is a game-changer!
+It makes the Salted Nut Roll not only a little bit sweeter, but also makes it softer and chewier.

 The flavor is really similar.
 Pearson’s Candy will tell you that nobody has ever gotten it exactly right, though, no matter how many have tried.

-These peanut roll candy bars are made with a marshmallow center.
-The actual candy bar, as I mentioned earlier is nougat.
+These homemade candy bars are made with a marshmallow center.
+The actual candy bar, as I mentioned earlier, has a creamy nougat center.

-Both have a caramel and peanut butter sweet chewiness to them, and the salted nuts give it that perfect saltiness.
+Both have a caramel and peanut butter sweet chewiness to them, and the salty, crunchy roasted nuts give them that perfect saltiness.

-There are three layers to these nutty marshmallowy bars.
-The bottom is a mixture of butter, brown sugar, vanilla, eggs, flour, baking soda, baking powder and salt.
+There are three layers to these nutty, marshmallow bars.
+The bottom is a mixture of butter, brown sugar, vanilla, eggs, flour, baking soda, baking powder, and salt.
 Mixing these ingredients together makes your buttery crust layer.

 Once the crust is baked, it’s topped with miniature marshmallows and those are melted for the center.

-The top consists of butter, peanut butter chips, vanilla, Karo syrup, Rice Krispies, and salted peanuts.
+The top consists of butter, peanut butter chips, vanilla, corn syrup, Rice Krispies, and salted peanuts.

 - 1 1/2 cups flour